 D.2.1 oneM2M Service Module application file structure

+D.2.1.0 Introduction

 This clause specifies the EFs for the oneM2M service Layer defining access conditions, data items and coding.
 A data item is a part of an EF which represents a complete logical entity.

 D.2.1.1 Content of UICC files at the Master File (MF) level